TL;DR

 Strict Liability Legal Implications and Defenses

-Although strict liability is plaintiff-friendly, defendants may raise limited defenses:
+Although strict liability is generally considered plaintiff-friendly, defendants may still raise a limited number of defenses depending on the circumstances of the case.

 Strict Liability Torts and Personal Injury Law